PeteJames21/sunday-nights/src/poems/pastime-with-good-company.md

 is virtue – vices to flee.
 Company is good and ill,
 But every man hath his free will.
-The best ensue.
+The best ensue,
-The worst eschew.
+the worst eschew.
 My mind shall be;
-Virtue to use.
+virtue to use,
-Vice to refuse.
+vice to refuse,
 Thus I use me!